 Born in Santurce, Puerto Rico, Juan remains deeply attached to his native country and its influence in every aspect of his artwork.
-A self-taught artist, he is currently working with ceramic making his own version of Afro-Taino folklore masks.
+He is a self-taught artist currently working with ceramic, making his own version of Afro-Taino folklore masks.

 Old-Earth Creates by Nanette Sanchez-Velasquez

 One-of-a-kind adornments using natural and raw materials inspired by “Mother Earth” (La Madre Tierra).